 2. Brazilians love when a person from another country tries to speak Portuguese with them.
 They find it endearing and amusing that someone would want to learn their language!
 If you make a mistake or mispronounce a word they might smile and even laugh, but they mean no harm by it, they’re laughing with you.
 So, not only it’s important to accept that making mistakes is inevitable, but also to learn how to laugh at yourself.
 A friend, who recently came to England, went to a supermarket and asked for a “soup machine” (he meant “soap machine” – a liquid soap dispenser).
 When he realised he’d made a mistake he laughed more than the supermarket assistant.
 I’m sure that he will be proudly telling this anecdote to all his friends in Brazil for some time.
 Some people might say he made a fool of himself, but my view is that he should be proud for having tried, for not being scared or shy to try out his English.
 Yes, he made a mistake but now he will never forget the difference between soup and soap!
 And let’s face it, it’s not the end of the world to make a small mistake like this!

 3. Practice, practice, practice!
 When I was at University in Brazil I joined an international “pen friends” club and started exchanging letters with people from English-speaking countries (that was before the advent of email.
 I’m showing my age!).
 I didn’t know any English native speakers in my hometown, Porto Alegre, so that was a way I found to practice my English, even if it just my writing.
 I would also sometimes try to buy English magazines or newspapers, but they were hard to find and very expensive.
 Today with the Internet it has never been easy to learn a language.
-You can meet people from all over the world on Skype, you can watch videos in foreign languages, read foreign magazines, listen to radio stations from other countries, etc. I’ve written a post with some ideas of websites to help you improve your Portuguese – click here to be taken to that post.
-But, if I had to give you just one tip on how to improve your Portuguese I would say the best one is to join one of the many online language exchange websites.
+You can meet people from all over the world on Skype, you can watch videos in foreign languages, read foreign magazines, listen to radio stations from other countries, etc. But, if I had to give you just one tip on how to improve your Portuguese I would say the best one is to join one of the many online language exchange websites.
 Nothing beats speaking Portuguese with a Brazilian over live video.
 There are many people in Brazil that would love the opportunity to practice their English as well (or any other foreign language for that matter), in exchange of speaking Portuguese with you.
 And you can still do it even if you’re a beginner.
 Click here for the post I wrote on language exchange websites.

 So, these are my tips on how to minimize the feeling of panic when speaking Portuguese.
 In short, learn to embrace making mistakes, learn to laugh at yourself, take every opportunity you have to practice, and above all, have fun!
 Oh, and be proud that you are learning a foreign language as well – here’s an excellent article I came across recently: 12 Reasons to be proud of learning a second language.